 Camarillo, Oxnard, Simi, RPV, & TO

-Jim'‘s delightful adventures at Red Hill Lutheran Church and School lasted 16 years, from July 1970 through July 1986.
+Jim'‘s delightful adventures at Red Hill Lutheran Church and School lasted 16 years, from August 1970 through July 1986.
 The family then moved north when Jim found a position at First Lutheran Church and School (now Good Shepard Lutheran), 380 Arneill Rd, Camarillo, CA.

 Jim trying the phone in his yet-to-be constructed office at First Lutheran School.
 He was principal here for three years, from 1986 through 1989.